magidoc-org/magidoc/README.md

 ---

-Magidoc is a JavaScript library that auto-generates static documentation from any GraphQL schema.
-Think of it as an alternative to Swagger for GraphQL.
-By default, Magidoc automatically generates documentation for each query, mutation, subscription and type of your API.
+Magidoc is a JavaScript library that auto-generates static documentation from any [GraphQL](https://graphql.org/) schema.
+By default, it automatically generates documentation for each query, mutation, subscription and type of your API.

 ## Features